-This workshop will be an introduction to working with willow in a relaxed and sociable setting.
+These workshops will take place in a relaxed and sociable setting.
 You will learn how to handle willow, prepare it for weaving and learn about the most useful tools to work with.
-You will be instructed in as many techniques as you are prepared to learn, the most essential weaving techniques 'pairing', 'randing' and the 'three rod wale', which you will get a chance to practice.
+You will be instructed in as many techniques as you are prepared to learn, the most essential weaving techniques are 'pairing', 'randing' 'slewing' and the 'three/four or five rod wale', which you will get a chance to practice.
 We will create a sampler basket that includes all these weaves.
 You will also learn to do 'French randing' and French slewing', which can be slightly more challenging but the outcome is far superior to ordinary randing.
 I would guide you every step of the way.

 Weaving is immensely satisfying, engaging and good for your wellbeing.
 It is a great way to reconnect with nature, through working with natural materials, whilst also developing your creativity.
-When you feel confident in your newly acquired skills, you would be able to create hand made gifts or work with young children to help them express themselves creatively through willow.
+When you feel confident in your newly acquired skills, you will be able to create hand made gifts and share your skills with others.

-£75 for one day, which includes all the materials.
-Numbers will be limited to 4.
-1-1 sessions would be charged at £75 for a 3 hour session or £110 for the day.
+£75 for one day (group price), which includes all the materials.
+Numbers will be limited to 3.

 The history of willow weaving in Britain goes back to about 150 BC.
 Willow was extensively used for basket making, fencing, as building material for houses and as river side or harbour revetments.
 It is one of the most flexible green woods when coppiced regularly.